About The Stick Smith

 Meet the Team

 Away from crafting, there were now moves for the formation of a national coppice organisation.
 Having previously set up the Malvern Hills Coppice Network, Dave was asked to sit on the steering committee which led to the creation of the National Coppice Federation (NCFed) in 2013.
-Dave became a founding Director of NCFed, serving for about 10 years, the last 5 of which he was Chair.
+Dave became a founding Director of NCFed, serving for about 10 years, the last 5 of which as Chair.

-He now lives on a 1904 Dutch Barge with his partner Maria and three cats, surrounded by the rural idyll which is The Hardwick Trust Estate and the River Thames, on the banks of which he now grows his own willow following organic principles.
+He now lives on a 1904 Dutch Barge with his partner Maria and three cats, surrounded by the rural idyll which is The Hardwick Trust Estate and the River Thames, on the banks of which he grows his own willow following organic principles.

 Maria Jenkins